Pnut2K/Nutpatch-Changelogs/README.md

 -Can no longer use specials directly out of cypher (move must end fully)

-+Cypher release animation can now be airdodged out of starting on frame 4
++Cypher release animation can now be canceled directly into airdodge

 +Acceleration increased 0.1 > 0.2